vvladyslavva/prjctr-modern-backend-assignment/README.md

 Tool | Purpose
 --- | ---
-PyTest documentation | Check how to run tests locally ChatGPT | Copy paste the whole block without any changes
+PyTest documentation | Checked how to run tests locally ChatGPT | Copy pasted the whole block without any changes

 Good luck & have fun!